example42/example42.github.io/_posts/2018-10-15-application-management-using-tinypuppet.md

 In the conf.erb template we can refer to our application configuration options with something like: `master = <%= @options_hash['master'] %>`.

-Now any development team just provides a set of YAML data for their application based on a custom template where we can parametrise what we need to change in different environments or servers

 ## Application deployment using a Tiny Puppet wrapper define